 Use pruning shears or a sharp knife to cut peppers from the plants, leaving a short stub of stem attached.
 Pulling peppers by hand can cause entire branches to break off.
 Rinse harvested peppers with water, pat them dry, and then store them in your refrigerator.
 Too many fruits to eat fresh?
 Extras can be dried, frozen, or pickled.

 When temperatures begin to fall toward frost, many pepper plants are still producing fruit.
 It’s not uncommon for them to still hold numerous green fruits when the first freeze kills the plants.
 When you know a frost is in the forecast, harvest all of the peppers.
 The largers ones will be good for eating, but very immature peppers often taste bitter.
 It is better to compost them than to serve them for dinner.

-Harvested peppers that have just begun to change color will often continue to ripen when kept in a warm room indoors for up to 3 days.
-If they haven’t yet begun to change color, but are full size (or nearly so), you can eat them green.
+Harvested peppers that have just begun to change colour will often continue to ripen when kept in a warm room indoors for up to 3 days.
+If they haven’t yet begun to change colour, but are full size (or nearly so), you can eat them green.
 In any case, signs of softening or shriveling, and promptly refrigerate those fruits.
 Then, be sure to use them first.